Klas96/Stochastic-Optimization/README.md

 #### 2.1.

-Decode chromosome c i to form the corresponding variables.
+Decode chromosome to variables with Binary decoding.

-Binary decoding

 #### 2.2.

-Evaluate the objective function f using the variable values obtained in the previous step, and assign a fitness value F_i = f (x_i).
+Evaluate the objective function f using the variable values obtained in the previous step, and assign a fitness value for each chromosone.

 #### 2.3.